(a) Property, plant and equipment (including intangible assets)

 iii.
 Pension

 In case of Germany branch, pension contributions are made as per the local laws and regulations.
 The Company provides for these pension benefits, a defined benefit plan, covering all eligible employees.
 The plan provides for various pension benefits to eligible employees at retirement or on termination of employment based on earnings of the respective employee and the years of employment with the Company.
 The Company contributes to a reinsured support fund maintained by an external agency.
-The contributions made by the employer are charged to the Profit or Loss on an accrual basis.
+The contributions made by the employer are charged to the Statement of Profit and Loss on accrual basis.
 Provision is made for the shortfall between the remeasurement valuation carried out as at the year end are based on the projected unit credit method and the plan assets.

 Remeasurements of the net defined benefit liability, which comprise remeasurement gains and losses are recognized in OCI.